Dreamvention/2_d_blog_module_230/readme.md

 #d_blog_module

-The blog framework for Opencart.
-It is Opensourse and avalible for anyone to include into thier theme of project.
+The blog framework for Opencart 2.x.
+It is Open sourse and avalible for anyone to include into thier theme of project.

 It has the most important features for a blog:
 1. Posts